Shehnaaz Gill: Early life and career beginnings

-Gill was born on 27 January 1994 and raised in Punjab, India.
-She loved to act and sing, and dream to be an actor since childhood.
+Shehnaaz Kaur Gill was born on 27 January 1994 and raised in Punjab, India.

-She did her schooling from Dalhousie Hilltop School, Dalhousie and completed her graduation from Lovely Professional University, Phagwara, and has a degree in commerce.

 She began her career by featuring in "Shiv Di Kitaab" in 2015.
 Gill appeared in "Majhe Di Jatti" and "Pindaan Diyan Kudiyaan" in 2016.
 Gill's another music video came with Garry Sandhu titled Yeah Baby Refix.
 Gill also starred in some Punjabi films such as Sat Shri Akaal England in 2017, Kala Shah Kala and Daaka in 2019.

 Bigg Boss 13 and further ventures

 In September 2019, Gill entered as a celebrity participant on Bigg Boss 13.
 While she was in the Bigg Boss house, her first single, "Veham" came out, followed by some other singles including "Sidewalk", "Range" and "Ronda Ali Peti".
 The season ended in February 2020, where Gill finished up as second runner-up.
 During the show she got widely popular.
 In February 2020, she appeared in Mujhse Shaadi Karoge but it terminated within a month because of the COVID-19 pandemic.

 Gill then appeared in a number of music videos including "Bhula Dunga", "Keh Gayi Sorry", "Kurta Pajama", "Waada Hai", "Shona Shona" and "Fly".

-In 2021, Gill appeared in Punjabi film Honsla Rakh opposite Diljit Dosanjh.
+In 2021, Gill appeared in the Punjabi film Honsla Rakh opposite Diljit Dosanjh.

-In 2023, Gill appeared in Hindi films Kisi Ka Bhai Kisi Ki Jaan produced by Salman Khan and Thank You For Coming produced by Rhea Kapoor and Ekta Kapoor.
+In 2023, Gill appeared in the Hindi films Kisi Ka Bhai Kisi Ki Jaan produced by Salman Khan and Thank You For Coming produced by Rhea Kapoor and Ekta Kapoor.
+She also appeared in the music video for the song "Sajna Ve Sajna", a remix of the original from the film Chameli, which was recreated for the film Vicky Vidya Ka Woh Wala Video.
+Gill returned to star in Punjabi films the next year, as she starred in the film Ikk Kudi, and the following year in Ishqnama.
+She is now set to star alongside Gippy Grewal in Singh vs Kaur 2 in September 2026 and will reunite with Diljit Dosanjh for the film Ranna Ch Dhanna, which is scheduled to release in June 2027.

 Media image

 Gill was ranked 13th and 11th in the Times Top 20 Most Desirable Women on TV in 2019 and 2020 respectively.
-She was ranked at No. 45 in The Times Most Desirable Women in 2020.
+She was ranked at No. 45 in the Times Most Desirable Women in 2020.
 In 2021, Gill appeared on the digital cover of Filmfare and was awarded as the "Promising Fresh Face" at the ET Inspiring Women Awards.
-She is also one of the most-followed Indian television actresses in Instagram.